 Value of grant

-Both travel grants will cover the costs of international travel and local subsistence.
+The travel grant will cover the cost of international travel and local subsistence.

 Who can apply?